GEOS-DEV/GEOS/src/docs/sphinx/tutorials/singlePhaseFlow/Tutorial.rst

   - a lower permeability in the z-direction: ``permz``, constant value of 1.0e-15 m\ :sup:`2` (10 mD)

 The ``setNames`` node value specifies the geometric zone where the value should be applied.
+These directional permeabilities are followed by all the other field initializations.
+Please note the change in ``component`` node value as we are dealing with a permeability diagonal tensor.
+The other fields to be specified are a constant homogenious reference porosity for the whole domain, initial pressure, and source and sink term pressures.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/FiniteVolume/integratedTests/singlePhaseFlow/3D_10x10x10_compressible.xml
   :language: xml
   :start-after: <!-- SPHINX_TUT_INT_HEX_FIELDS -->
   :end-before: <!-- SPHINX_TUT_INT_HEX_FIELDS_END -->

-*REWRITE*

-which is followed by all the other field initializations.
-Please note the change in ``component`` node value as we are dealing with a permeability diagonal tensor.

-The other field to be specified are initial pressure, source and sink term pressure,

-And finally, we specify a constant homogeneous porosity for the whole domain as,

 .. _Functions_tag: